ambiorix-web/ambiorix-docs/content/docs/ambiorix/middleware.md

 app$start()
 ```

+Unlike other request handlers which must return a response, middlewares may but do not have to.

 Multiple middleware can also be used.
-These can be used to modify add parameters to the request.
+They are run in the order in which they're `use`d:

 ```r
 library(ambiorix)